khaledrakhisi/TelematicData/README.md

 # Live Dashboard

-Just a simple live dashboard based on telematic data
+This app takes telematic data from devices installed on remote construction machines and display this data and location on the map as a live dashboard.

 ## Description

-Just a simple live dashboard based on telematic data
+This app takes telematic data from devices installed on remote construction machines and display this data and location on the map as a live dashboard.

 ## Getting Started